amaraelekwa/amaraelekwa/README.md

 🤔 I'm looking for help with **Internships**

+👨‍💻 All of my projects are available at https://amaraelekwa.github.io/amaraelekwa.github.io/index.html

 💬 Ask me about Finance, Business Advisory, Python, SQL, Tableau

 📫 You can reach me on my [Linkedin Profile](http://linkedin.com/in/amarachi-elekwa-754107124)